Paralegal Schools in Georgia

 - 5 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- 9 ABA approved paralegal degree programs in Georgia.
+- 6 not-for-profit ABA-approved paralegal degree programs in Georgia.

 - Highest graduation rate: Gwinnett College-Lilburn 56%.1